Allison Moorer: Career

 In June 1996, Moorer took part in a tribute to her songwriter friend, the late Walter Hyatt, singing his "Tell Me Baby" at Nashville's Ryman Auditorium.
 Nashville agent Bobby Cudd was in attendance and subsequently introduced her to producer and MCA Nashville president Tony Brown.
 After a few meetings, Brown asked her to cut some demos for the label.
 Two tracks—"Pardon Me" and "Call My Name"— from that session were included on her first MCA album, Alabama Song.

 When Brown moved from MCA Records to sister label Universal South, Moorer followed.
-Her 2002 album, Miss Fortune, earned more raves, but didn't meet sales expectations.
+Her 2002 album, Miss Fortune, earned more raves, but did not meet sales expectations.
 It contained the ballad "Tumbling Down," which was featured on the soundtrack of the popular 2002 film The Rookie.

 Her live album Show was recorded in one night at 12th and Porter in Nashville.
 It features the first recorded collaboration between Moorer and Lynne.

 After releasing Show and a DVD on Universal South, Moorer moved to independent label Sugar Hill Records.
 With a slightly rougher edge than past efforts, The Duel was released in April 2004.

 Moorer's first husband, Doyle Lee Primm, was featured as a songwriter on her first four albums.
 They divorced in 2005.

 After serving as his opening act on a European tour, Moorer married fellow singer/songwriter Steve Earle.
 Earle produced her 2006 album, Getting Somewhere.
 Moorer wrote all the songs, with the exception of one co-written with Earle.
 They were both nominated for the Best Country Collaboration with Vocals Grammy, for the song "Days Aren't Long Enough" from Earle's Washington Square Serenade in 2008.
 The song was also nominated for an Americana Music Association award.
 Moorer gave birth to the couple's first child, John Henry Earle, on April 5, 2010, but they separated in 2012 and divorced in 2015.

 Moorer released the Buddy Miller-produced Mockingbird in February 2008;[4] an album mainly of covers of songs by female singer/songwriters including her sister, Shelby Lynne.